coderefinery/manuals/instructor-audio.md

   the most reliable, but if you can get a desktop setup working well, that can be good too.
 Always have a high-quality headset for backup anyway.

+  * If you don't, and are employed to do CodeRefinery teaching, ask your employer to provide you a headset meeting these criteria.

 * If you have a bluetooth headset, consider:

   * Bluetooth headsets have significant latency compared to wired or